-- C. Allowable use of open space. - (1) Purpose.
-Open space shall be used solely for recreation, conservation, agriculture or forestry purposes by residents and/or the public.
+- 1. Purpose Open space shall be used solely for recreation, conservation, agriculture or forestry purposes by residents and/or the public.
 Where appropriate, multiple use of open space is encouraged.
-At least 1/2 of the required open space may be required by the Planning Board to be left in a natural state.
+At least one-half (1/2) of the required open space may be required by the Planning Board to be left in a natural state.
 The proposed use of the open space shall be specified in the application.
-If several uses are proposed, the plans shall specify what uses will occur in what areas. - (2) The Planning Board shall have the authority to approve or disapprove particular uses proposed for the open space. - (a) Protected lands.
-The Planning Board may require that up to one-half of the minimum required open space remain in its natural state. - (b) Recreation lands.
-Where appropriate to the topography and natural features of the site, the Planning Board shall require that at least 10% of the open space or two acres (whichever is less) shall be of a shape, slope, location and condition to provide an informal field for group recreation or community gardens for the residents of the subdivision. - (c) Leaching facilities and/or wells and well fields.
-If not connected to public sewerage and/or public water, and subject to the approval of the Board of Health, the Massachusetts Department of Environmental Protection, or as otherwise required by law, the Planning Board may permit a portion of the open space to be used for components of sewage disposal system and/ or wells or well fields serving the subdivision, where the Planning Board finds that such use will not be detrimental to the character, quality or use of the open space, wetlands or water bodies, and enhances the site plan.
-The Planning Board shall require adequate legal safeguards and covenants, to be included in the deeds to the lots in the open space residential development, that such facilities shall be adequately maintained by the lot owners within the development. - (d) Accessory structures.
-Up to 5% of the open space may be set aside and designated to allow for the construction of structures and facilities accessory to the proposed use of the open space, including parking. - (e) Agriculture and forestry.
-Agriculture, horticulture, floriculture, viticulture or forestry are allowed as accessory uses to the OSRD; provided if the land is not conveyed to the Town, the owner shall submit a long-term management plan for the use of the land, including, as appropriate, sustainable forestry or agricultural processes, pesticide, insecticide, fertilizer and animal waste management plans, and other issues pertaining to the stewardship of the land.
+If several uses are proposed, the plans shall specify what uses will occur in what areas.
+The Planning Board shall have the authority to approve or disapprove particular uses proposed for the open space. - (a.)
+Protected Lands The Planning Board may require that up to one half of the minimum required open space remain in its natural state. - (b.)
+Recreation Lands Where appropriate to the topography and natural features of the site, the Planning Board shall require that at least ten percent (10%) of the open space or two (2) acres (whichever is less) shall be of a shape, slope, location and condition to provide an informal field for group recreation or community gardens for the residents of the subdivision. - (c.)
+Leaching Facilities and or wells and well fields If not connected to public sewerage and/or public water, and subject to the approval of the Board of Health, the Massachusetts Department of Environmental Protection, or as otherwise required by law, the Planning Board may permit a portion of the open space to be used for components of sewage disposal system and/or wells or well fields serving the subdivision, where the Planning Board finds that such use will not be detrimental to the character, quality, or use of the open space, wetlands or water bodies, and enhances the site plan.
+The Planning Board shall require adequate legal safeguards and covenants, to be included in the deeds to the lots in the Open Space Residential Development, that such facilities shall be adequately maintained by the lot owners within the development.

+- (d.)
+Accessory Structures Up to five percent (5%) of the open space may be set aside and designated to allow for the construction of structures and facilities accessory to the proposed use of the open space including parking. - (e.)
+Agriculture and Forestry Agriculture, horticulture, floriculture, viticulture, or forestry are allowed as accessory uses to the OSRD, provided, if the land is not conveyed to the Town, the owner shall submit a long-term management plan for the use of the land, including, as appropriate, sustainable forestry or agricultural processes, pesticide, insecticide, fertilizer, and animal waste management plans, and other issues pertaining to the stewardship of the land.
 The Planning Board shall review and approve the plan in making its decision.